Tesla over exaggerating

-John Batchelor, host of the John Batchelor radio show, talks to Lou Ann Hammond, CEO, www.drivingthenation.com about Tesla’s non-existent, over-exaggerated 5.4 star rating and selling in China.
+John Batchelor, the host of the John Batchelor radio show, talks to Lou Ann Hammond, CEO, www.drivingthenation.com about Tesla’s non-existent, over-exaggerated 5.4-star rating and selling in China.

 According to Reuters, Zhan Baosheng, the businessman in the southern China province of Guangdong, owns the “Tesla” trademark in China, according to his agent who processed the papers to register the name with the State Administration for Industry and Commerce.

 In addition to the trademark issue, Tesla has yet to complete product registration with Chinese authorities enabling the sale of the Model S, although one of the sources said Tesla was almost through with the process.

 Elon Musk, CEO of Tesla, can’t help himself.
 Musk pushes the envelope so many times with so many groups.
 Some of that pushing can be a good thing, sometimes it makes people think.
 Sometimes that pushing can bring you a reprimand from organizations you don’t want to be reprimanded by.
 This time it is the National Highway Transportation and Safety Administration.

 In emails, I received from NHTSA today after Tesla said they got a 5.4-star rating from NHTSA, and from the tone, you can tell they are not amused with Mr. Musk’s antics,

 “The National Highway Traffic Safety Administration is committed to improving safety on the nation’s roadways and helping motorists make informed decisions about new or used vehicles they are considering.